Running Online Services at Riot: Part III: Part Deux

 To enable this workflow, we built a system to describe the network features of an application in a simple JSON data model that we call a network blueprint.
 We then created a recurring job that pulls these blueprint files from our source control, which we then translate into API calls on Contrail to implement the appropriate policies.
 Using this data model, an application developer can define requirements such as one application’s ability to talk to another.
 Developers don't have to worry about IP addressing or any details that normally only a network engineer would truly understand.

 Developers of applications own their own network blueprints.
-Changing them is now as easy as making a pull request to their blueprint file and having a peer merge it to master.
+Changing them is now as easy as making a pull request to their blueprint file and having a peer merge it to the main branch.
 By enabling such a self-service workflow, our network changes are no longer bottlenecked by a small set of specialized network engineers.
 Now, the only bottleneck is the speed at which an engineer can edit a JSON file and click "submit."

 This system enables us to quickly and easily open up only the necessary network access, which is a key element to our security strategy.
 Here at Riot, player security is of paramount importance, so we baked security into our infrastructure.
 Two main pillars of our strategy are least privilege and defense in depth.